jcchikikomori/ruby-compiler/README.md

 ## Motive

-My main objective is to prevent other users to have headaches on just setting up the legacy projects on Ruby on Rails, just like my past experiences, particularly on Silicon Macintosh machines (Apple M1 and higher), Arch Linux, and newer versions of Ubuntu.
+My goal is to spare users the pain of setting up legacy Ruby on Rails projects, especially on Apple Silicon (M1 and later), Arch Linux, and newer Ubuntu releases.

 The best thing on this one is, it can install onto your `rbenv`!